BryanAdamson/grants-dashboard/README.md

     ```
 2.  **Set Up Environment Variables**:

-    Create a `.env` file in the backend directory and add the following:
+    Create a `.env` file in the frontend directory and add the following:
     ```
     VITE_API_URL=http://localhost:4000/graphql
     ```